Leading Terms of Relations on a Level 5 Module over the Twisted Affine Lie Algebra $A_2^{(2)}$: Introduction

-In \cite{C93} one of the authors, S. Capparelli, studied the level 3 modules over the Lie algebra of type $A_2^{(2)}$ and discovered by the Lepowsky-Wilson method combinatorial identities of Rogers-Ramanujan type.
+In \cite{C93}, one of the authors, S.~Capparelli, studied the level 3 modules over the Lie algebra of type \smash{$A_2^{(2)}$} and discovered by the Lepowsky--Wilson method combinatorial identities of Rogers--Ramanujan type.
 These were the first new such identities discovered via Lie algebra representation theory.
-They were subsequently proved in \cite{A92}.
-In \cite{N14} D. Nandi studied the level 4 modules and conjectured three new Rogers-Ramanujan type identities.
-These were later proved in \cite{TT19}.
-In this paper we study in a similar way the level 5 module $L(5\Lambda_0)$ over $A_2^{(2)}$.
-Using the methods of Capparelli and Nandi we obtain in Section \ref{S6} a list of 34 conditions on the ``sum" side of the associated combinatorial identity.
-For partitions up to partitions of 48 we have equality between the sum and product sides, except that at partitions of 42 respectively 48 we lack one partition each in our conditions.
+They were subsequently proved with combinatorial methods in~\cite{A92}, and~with~Lie-algebraic methods in~\cite{C96, TX95}.
+In~\cite{N14}, D.~Nandi studied the level~4 modules and conjectured three new Rogers--Ramanujan type identities.
+These were later proved in~\cite{TT19}.
+In~this paper, we study in a similar way the level 5 module $L(5\Lambda_0)$ over \smash{$A_2^{(2)}$}.
+Using the methods of Capparelli and Nandi, we obtain in Section~\ref{S6} a list of 34 conditions on the ``sum'' side of the associated combinatorial identity.
+For partitions of size at most~$48$, we have equality between the sum and product sides, except that at partitions of 42 respectively 48 we lack one partition each in our conditions.
 Thus our list is not yet complete, but we would still like to publish our results to this point for the benefit of other researchers.

-Our study was motivated in part by a duality observed by J. Borcea.
-In \cite{Bo02} he noticed a correspondence between the characters of the level $k$ modules over the Lie algebra $A_1^{(1)}$ and the level $2k+1$-modules over $A_2^{(2)}$.
-In Section \ref{S7} we consider the $k=2$ case of Borcea's duality, and present the basis and combinatorial identity associated to the $A_1^{(1)}$-module $L(2\Lambda_0)$.
+Our study was motivated in part by a duality observed by J.~Borcea.
+In~\cite{Bo02}, he noticed a~correspondence between the characters of the level $k$ modules over the Lie algebra \smash{$A_1^{(1)}$} and the level $(2k+1)$-modules over \smash{$A_2^{(2)}$}.
+In Section \ref{S7}, we consider the $k=2$ case of Borcea's duality, and present the basis and combinatorial identity associated to the \smash{$A_1^{(1)}$}-module $L(2\Lambda_0)$.
 Our results show that the sum sides associated to the two modules differ drastically.